Should you get a Boxer Dog?

 PUREBRED Boxer.
 They do not have the genes to produce an all black coat.
 You may see a very dark reverse brindle coat-but never pure black.

-Take a Fun Boxer dog Quiz!
+Check your Facts About Boxers and Take a Fun Boxer Quiz!